Troubleshooting

 When/Why

-When we take a look at the Default TCP and UDP Port Usage for FileWave we see 20015 and 20017 (communications between client and server).
-There is also NATS ports that handle notifications for things like initiating a TeamViewer session.
+The Default TCP and UDP Port Usage article lists 20015 and 20017 for client/server communication.
+NATS ports also handle notifications for workflows such as initiating a TeamViewer session.

 Note: The default port setting is 20015.
 However, SSL is now required, and the system will automatically use port 20017 instead when 20015 is entered.
 Do not manually set the port to 20017.
 Always enter 20015, and the system will handle the SSL port change for you.